History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 1. Industrial Discharges: Factories emit heavy metals, chemicals, and solvents into water sources.

-2. Agricultural Runoff: Pesticides, fertilizers, and animal waste outflow turn into pollutants that pollute water sources such as lakes and rivers.
+2. Agricultural Runoff: Pesticides, fertilizers, and animal waste overflow into water sources, such as lakes and rivers.

-3. Aging Infrastructure: Lead pipes and old water treatment systems, which have been in use for years, are some elements that affect drinking water.
+3. Aging Infrastructure: Lead pipes and outdated water treatment systems, which have been in use for decades, are among the elements that affect drinking water quality.

 4. Sewage Overflows: Sewer outflows introduce two primary types of contamination in wastewater facilities: pathogens and organic compounds.

-5. Chemical Spills: Spillage of hazardous substances threatens surface and groundwater availability.
+5. Chemical Spills: The spillage of hazardous substances poses a threat to the availability of surface and groundwater.

 Technological and Regulatory Solutions